Time-Off Benefits & Leave Plans (Chapter 5)

 - Leave Without Pay;

 - Long-Term Disability Leave.

-If you are absent for more than five consecutive days due to illness, accident, or surgery, or at other times at the discretion of the college, the college may require you to submit a doctor's statement or other medical evidence indicating your degree of fitness and your ability to resume the duties of your job.
+If you are absent for more than twenty-four hours of consecutively scheduled work due to illness, accident, or surgery, or at other times at the discretion of the college, the college may require you to submit a doctor's statement or other medical evidence indicating your degree of fitness and your ability to resume the duties of your job.